(Jointly offered by Department of Statistics and Department of Finance)

 KWOK Fung Kiu

 QFRM is the best programme for building practical knowledge combined with solid quantitative skills.
-Along with strong career support and cross-faculty benefits, I have made a number of long-lasting friends who are all quite intelligent and supportive.
+Along with strong career support and cross-faculty benefits, I have made a number of long-lasting friends who are all ntelligent and supportive.
 Three of us, including me, joined JPMorgan as summer interns in its Risk Management division.
 By applying our classroom knowledge to reality, all of us have grown significantly, and I was lucky enough to secure a full-time position.
 Beyond my studies, I went on two exchanges: UC Berkeley in California and Sciences Po in France.
 By seizing these chances, I’ve left my footprints in over 20 countries.
 Isn’t it amazing?

 HUI Ka Yee